rchipman/OmegaDevCloud/README.md

     "message": "+RESP:SET,25.677,-123.444,0,1,1,0,1",
 }
 ```
+####When to use the /send API
+It is not recommended to use this API when a device requires a message immediately but rather when you wish to convey a message to a device the next time it connects to the server.

 ####deviceId - `string`
 The `deviceId` property is a required property that will tell server where to send your message.
 It must match a previously registered hardware device's deviceId in order for the message to be delivered successfully.